Introducing Max, Our Ace Snowshoe Tester

 L.L.
 Bean Winter Walker 16 Dimensions:16 x 8, Recommended Shoe Size: none given, Recommended Weight: up to 60 lbs, Toe cord: fixed

 These snowshoes get some rave reviews from folks on the L.L.
 Bean website.
 I can only imagine they are from people with larger kids who don’t have to adjust the binding size to fit a little one.
 In all the above snowshoes, binding size is either adjusted by simply having a binding that cinches down to fit the boot currently in it (the most basic adjustment I can imagine).
 In the case of the TSLs, adjusting for larger or smaller boots is a very simple matter: Lift the tab and slide.
 Takes about five seconds.
-Tip: do it with an empty boot so you’re not trying to hold your kid’s weight up off the thing you are trying to slide, while trying to slide it.

 The L.L.
 Bean shoes annoyed me right out of the box when I realized that, to properly adjust them, I was going to need a socket wrench and a screwdriver.
 We tried them without adjusting for length, but found on our first outing that with the heel cap in the “larger “position, Max had almost no weight over the toe crampons, rendering them basically useless.